home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 Requirements are Python libraries or modules that you would normally install using `pip` for your component.
 Home Assistant will try to install the requirements into the `deps` subdirectory of the Home Assistant [configuration directory](https://www.home-assistant.io/docs/configuration/) if you are not using a `venv` or in something like `path/to/venv/lib/python3.6/site-packages` if you are running in a virtual environment.
 This will make sure that all requirements are present at startup.
 If steps fail, like missing packages for the compilation of a module or other install errors, the component will fail to load.

 Requirements is an array of strings.
 Each entry is a `pip` compatible string.
 For example, the media player Cast platform depends on the Python package PyChromecast v3.2.0: `["pychromecast==3.2.0"]`.

+## Loggers

+The `loggers` field is a list of names that the integration's requirements use for their [getLogger](https://docs.python.org/3/library/logging.html?highlight=logging#logging.getLogger) calls.

 ### Custom requirements during development & testing